webfx-project/webfx-maven-plugin/README.md

 # WebFX Maven Plugin

-The WebFX Maven plugin allows WebFX Command line interface (CLI) to be called from within Maven build for running tasks such as updating dependency files.
+The WebFX Maven plugin allows WebFX Export command to be called from within Maven build for updating configuration files.

 ## How it works

-The Maven project pom.xml file is updated to add the webfx-maven-plugin and is then bound to a build phase such as: validate, initialize or post processing stages such as prepare-package.
+The Maven project pom.xml file is updated to add the webfx-maven-plugin and is then bound to a build phase such as pre-package.

 ## Building